-6. IMC-Agrico Company and Duke Mulberry Energy, L.P. plan to develop a natural gas fired, combined cycle electrical generating unit ("the Power Plant" or "the Plant") south of Mulberry, Florida.
-While IMCA and Duke Mulberry are investigating and evaluating various options that may affect the ultimate size and configuration of the Power Plant, at this time they envision that the Power Plant will have between 240 MW and 750 MW of net generating capacity.
+6. Duke Energy New Smyrna Beach Power Company, L.L.P. plans to develop a natural gas fired, combined cycle electrical generating unit ("the Power Plant" or "the Plant") near New Smyrna Beach, in Volusia County, Florida.
+While Duke New Smyrna is evaluating various options that would affect the ultimate size and configuration of the Plant, at this time, Duke envisions that the Plant will have between 240 MW and 500 MW of net generating capacity, and that the Plant will come on-line as early as the summer of 2000.
 With its advanced technology design, the Power Plant will be as efficient as any currently available generating technology, and its heat rate efficiency will compare favorably to the heat rates of all existing power plants in Florida.